gabrielnogueira/know-your-worth/README.md

 ### Contribute

-To contribute, you just have to create a PR to the branch new-posts on the project *githublink* including a ***@mynickname.md*** file inside /posts folder with your data.
+To contribute, you just have to create a PR to the branch new-posts on this project including a ***@mynickname.md*** file inside /posts folder with your data.

 Follow this template: